rafaelprietocuriel/TravelPatterns9-11/README.md

-# RoutesSeptember11
+# Travel Patterns 9-11
-Data on the routes followed by the 19 people on the September 11 attacks.
+Data on the routes followed by the 19 Al Qaeda operatives responsible for the September 11, 2001 attacks against the United States.

 To map the spatial patterns of the 9/11 hijackers, we collected open data from the 9/11 Commission Report, the 9/11 Travel Staff Report, the U.S. Congress and a redacted document from the FBI (2007) that provides a detailed chronology of events for hijackers and associates.
 In each document, we searched for the name of the 19 hijackers and reported their location, geographic coordinates, and date of each travel since they left their country.